Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 Banks tell the story of the broader economy and give us an idea of where the economy is and where it might be headed, said Quincy Krosby, chief global strategist for LPL Financial.

-On the losing side was Delta Airlineswhich fell 3.5% after releasing a forecast that hit Wall Street.
+On the losing side was Delta Airlines, which fell 3.5% after it released a forecast that hit Wall Street.
 Despite posting stronger-than-expected results for the end of 2022, its earnings forecast for this quarter fell short of analysts’ expectations.

-A drop for Tesla Stock also weighed on Wall Street.
-It fell 0.9% after the company slashed prices for several versions of its electric vehicles.
+A drop in Tesla Stock also weighed on Wall Street.
+It fell 0.9% after slashing the prices of several versions of its electric vehicles.
 This move could increase sales, but could also reduce its overall revenue.

 This will suggest whether this market needs to recalibrate, Krosby said.
 That’s why business advice next week will be essential.